 The fifth grade reading course continues with Faith and Freedom readers, These Are Our People, and A Book of Gratitude.
 Students continue to build comprehension and thinking skills using the Reading 5 for Young Catholics:

 Comprehension and Reading 5 for Young Catholics: Thinking Skills workbooks, and they continue with quarterly book reports.
 Students are expected to comprehend what they read and think about what the author is trying to convey to the reader.

 Quarterly book reports expand to a five-paragraph format.
 For the first two book reports, topic sentences are provided in the lesson plans.
-Click here to see your book report options.
-Simply specify which titles you would like in the comments section of the online enrollment.

 Religion 5 for Young Catholics increases the student’s understanding of the fundamentals of the Faith, especially Prayer, Sacraments, and the Commandments.